 Whatever your answers, the more you know about the real estate marketplace, the more likely you are to effectively define your goals.
 As an interesting exercise, it can be worthwhile to look at the questions above and to then discuss them in detail when meeting with local REALTORS®.

-Those great loans with little or nothing down are not available to everyone: You need good credit.
-For at least one year prior to purchasing a home, you should assure that every credit card bill, rent check, car payment and other debt is paid in full and on time.
+In order to qualify for the best loans for your needs, you need to have good credit.
+For at least one year prior to purchasing a home, you should assure that eA local REALTOR® can provide you with more details on the financing process.
+Also, by putting a REALTOR’S® expertise to work for you, you can help ensure that your home search goes smoothly and successfully.very credit card bill, rent check, car payment and other debt is paid in full and on time.